 Shalom, everyone!
-Rosh Chodesh Aviv, the first day of the First Month, also known as Aviv, begins sundown Friday, March 16, 2018, on the Hebrew calendar, with the sighting of the new moon (first visible crescent).
+Rosh Chodesh Aviv, the first day of the First Month, also known as Aviv, begins sundown Friday, April 5, 2019, on the Hebrew calendar, with the sighting of the new moon (first visible crescent).
+Aviv is also known as “Nisan” on the modern Hebrew calendar.
 Rosh Chodesh Aviv marks the first day of the ecclesiastical new year and the beginning of preparations for the annual mo’edim of Pesach (Passover), Chag HaHaMatzot (Feast of Unleavened Bread), and the start of Sefirat HaOmer (Counting of the Omer).
-“Chodesh Tov” (“A Good Month”) from Gevirah.com to all who celebrate!
+“Chodesh Tov” (“A Good Month”) and a “Happy Ecclesiastical New Year” from Gevirah.com to all who celebrate!

 About This Month

 Aviv, the First Month of the ecclesiastical Hebrew calendar, is a named month in the Tanakh.
-According to the Torah, Aviv marks the beginning of the counting of months of the year and the beginning of the religious/ecclesiastical calendar for marking the annual mo’edim (appointed times):
+According to the Torah, Aviv marks the beginning of the counting of the months of the year for the religious/ecclesiastical calendar for marking the annual mo’edim (appointed times):

 “The LORD said to Moses and Aaron in the land of Egypt: This month shall mark for you the beginning of the months; it shall be the first of the months of the year for you,” ~ Exodus 12:1-2